 - Try to keep your spine in neutral posture as much as possible.
 If you have to bend or twist outside of neutral, use proper form and technique specific to your sport or activity.

-- Here is a photo of me with a stool modification which helped decrease my back pain and increase my sitting ability.
-I bought a $7 cushion from Walmart and packed it full with some nice high density foam I had in the garage.
+- Bring your own “modified” gear.
+Sometimes we have to modify our gear because the big equipment companies manufacture products for the masses and for the “average person” who has no back pain.
+For example, I use a sled to get my easel and painting equipment to my location.
+Here is a photo of me with a stool modification which helped decrease my back pain and increase my sitting ability.
+I bought a $7 cushion from Walmart and packed it full with some nice high-density foam I had in the garage.

-4. Traversing uneven Terrain.
-When walking down a steep hill that has loose dirt or gravel use the sideways stair step method.
-Turn your body sideways, place your feet parallel, bend your knees and get as low as possible.
+3. Traversing uneven terrain.
+When walking down a steep hill that has loose dirt or gravel use the sideways stair-step method.
+Turn your body sideways, place your feet parallel, bend your knees, and get as low as possible.
 If you fall, the impact will not be as severe.
 Walking straight up and down steep hills may allow for even distribution of force and weight on your joints but is the riskiest method.
-Use the switchback technique (walking in a zig zag pattern) when the terrain is less steep but slipping is still a concern.
+Use the switchback technique (walking in a zig-zag pattern) when the terrain is less steep but slipping is still a concern.
 The primary goal is to avoid a fall leading to injury.

 - When standing keep your head up, shoulders straight, chest forward, weight balanced evenly on both feet, and your hips tucked in.